Library Fact Sheets

 Printable Fact Sheet

-The 437th Aircraft Maintenance Squadron is composed of nearly 1,000 combat-ready maintainers and support personnel, comprised of Active Duty, Civilian, and Air Reserve Technician components.
+The 437th Aircraft Maintenance Squadron is composed of over 700 combat-ready maintainers and support personnel, comprised of Active Duty, Civilian, and Air Reserve Technician components.
 They inspect, service, and maintain the assigned C-17 aircraft at Joint Base Charleston.
-These maintainers enable aircraft to perform assigned global airlift missions ranging from combat support operations and humanitarian relief to aeromedical evacuations.
+These maintainers enable aircraft to perform assigned global airlift missions ranging from combat-support operations and humanitarian relief to aeromedical evacuations.
 The squadron is also responsible for no-notice and scheduled deployments of maintainers supporting Charleston aircraft and other AMC aircraft in austere locations, maintaining worldwide airlift dominance.

-The 437th Aircraft Maintenance Squadron is responsible for the maintenance of 52 assigned C-17A aircraft worth more than $10 billion dollars.
-The 437 AMXS primarily performs flight line tasks to include daily mission launch and recovery, pre- and post-flight inspections, maintenance troubleshooting, aircraft systems repair, and minor modifications.
-The squadron is organized into two aircraft maintenance units (Gryphons and Blue Knights), a Viper Support Flight, and the one-of-a-kind Maintenance Special Operations Flight (MASOP), which is charged with the DoD's only 24/7 JCS-directed Strategic Alert Response commitment.
+The 437th Aircraft Maintenance Squadron (AMXS) is responsible for the maintenance of 49 assigned C-17A aircraft worth more than 10 billion dollars.
+The 437 AMXS primarily performs flightline tasks to include daily mission launch and recovery, pre and post-flight inspections, maintenance troubleshooting, aircraft systems repair, and minor modifications.
+The squadron is organized into two aircraft maintenance units (Gold Gryphons and Blue Knights), a Viper Support Flight, and the one-of-a-kind Maintenance Special Operations Flight (MASOP), which is charged with the DoD's only 24/7 JCS-directed Strategic Alert Response commitment.

 Constituted 437th Organizational Maintenance Squadron and activated on 27 December 1965.